sabrinaantony/Setu-payment-service/README.md

 ## 8. AI Tool Disclosure

-Claude (Anthropic) was used to:
-- Generate the project scaffolding, service layer, and test suite based on the problem statement
-- Review and iterate on schema design decisions

-All code was reviewed, understood, and validated by the author before submission.
-The architectural decisions, schema design rationale, and tradeoff analysis represent the author's own engineering judgment.
+AI-assisted development (Claude by Anthropic).
+All code reviewed and validated by the author.